-But, no one is attacking the Mormons, or Nauvoo, because the Nauvoo Militia is still there.
+But, no one is attacking the Latter-day Saints, or Nauvoo, because the Nauvoo Militia is still there.
 Citizens committes are being formed in Warsaw and Carthage to do in the Prophet.
 But, they can’t.
 They can’t get into Nauvoo to get the Prophet.
 A year and a half after Joseph’s death the Governor of Illinois is writing up his account of all these events to present to the Illinois Congress.
-In that write-up he says, regarding this time, “No leading man of either party (That’s the Mormons and the Anti-Mormons) could be arrested without the aid of an army, as individuals of both parties ere justly afraid of surrendering for fear of being murdered;”
+In that write-up he says, regarding this time, “No leading man of either party could be arrested without the aid of an army, as individuals of both parties ere justly afraid of surrendering for fear of being murdered;”

 And, no one wants to get up an army and go against the Nauvoo Legion because they’re the largest militia in the area.
-But, Thomas Sharp and the Warsaw mob see a way to start attacking the Mormons immediately – but indirectly.
-Because not all of the Mormons live in Nauvoo – or inside the city limits.
+But, Thomas Sharp and the Warsaw mob see a way to start attacking the Latter-day Saints immediately – but indirectly.
+Because not all of them live in Nauvoo – or inside the city limits.
 A lot live in the suburbs or on the outskirts.

-So, they go around to these Mormons living in the Suburbs and start taking their weapons.
+So, they go around to these Latter-day Saints living in the Suburbs and start taking their weapons.
 And, they give them a few days to leave.
 They say, ‘you leave, or we’re going to come back and burn your houses down and take all your stuff.